A tropical version of Hilbert polynomial (in dimension one): Description of tropical recurrent sequences via paths in the graph

 An edge $(v_0,v_1)$ for which the value $y_{n+1}^{(0)}$ is unique we call {\it rigid}, otherwise if the values run over an open interval we call an edge {\it augmenting}.
 Due to Theorem~\ref{correctness}~i) the property of an edge to be rigid or augmenting does not depend on a point $y^{(0)}$.
-Note that in case of $S$ being a singleton, the edge is rigid (cf. also Theorem~\ref{correctness}~ii)).
+Note that in case of $S$ being a singleton, the edge is rigid, while an edge constructed according to Definition~\ref{unbounded}, is augmenting (cf. also Theorem~\ref{correctness}~ii)).

-So far, we have yielded a short tropical recurrent sequence $(y_1^{(0)},\dots,y_{n+1}^{(0)})$ corresponding to an edge of $G$.
+So far, we have produced a short tropical recurrent sequence $(y_1^{(0)},\dots,y_{n+1}^{(0)})$ corresponding to an edge of $G$.
 We treat this as a base of recursion.
-Suppose that we have yielded by recursion a tropical recurrent sequence $(y_1^{(0)},\dots, y_{n+k}^{(0)})$ satisfying the vector $a$ corresponding to a path $T$ of the length $k$ in $G$ (the length of a path is defined as the number of its edges).
+Suppose that we have produced by recursion a tropical recurrent sequence $(y_1^{(0)},\dots, y_{n+k}^{(0)})$ satisfying the vector $\vec a$ corresponding to a path $T$ of the length $k$ in $G$ (the length of a path is defined as the number of its edges).
 Let $v$ be the last vertex of $T$.
-Then we apply to $v$ and to the suffix $(y_{k+1}^{(0)},\dots, y_{n+k}^{(0)})$ of the yielded sequence one of Definitions~\ref{single}, \ref{unbounded}, \ref{bounded} as above in the base of recursion, choosing an edge $(v,w)$ of $G$ and yielding $y_{n+k+1}^{(0)}$.
-Thereby, we get a tropical recurrent sequence $(y_1^{(0)},\dots, y_{n+k+1}^{(0)})$ satisfying the vector $a$ and corresponding to the path $T_w$ obtained by extending $T$ by an edge $(v,w)$.
+Then we apply to $v$ and to the suffix $(y_{k+1}^{(0)},\dots, y_{n+k}^{(0)})$ of the produced sequence one of Definitions~\ref{single}, \ref{unbounded}, \ref{bounded} as above in the base of recursion, choosing an edge $(v,w)$ of $G$ and producing $y_{n+k+1}^{(0)}$.
+Thereby, we get a tropical recurrent sequence $(y_1^{(0)},\dots, y_{n+k+1}^{(0)})$ satisfying the vector $\vec a$ and corresponding to the path $T_w$ obtained by extending $T$ by an edge $(v,w)$.
 This completes the recursive step.
 Summarizing, we have established in this subsection the following proposition.

-\begin{proposition} For any path in the graph $G$ any yielded (by the described recursive process) sequence following this path is a tropical recurrent sequence satisfying vector $a$. \end{proposition}
+\begin{proposition} For any path in the graph $G$ any produced (by the described recursive process) sequence along this path is a tropical recurrent sequence satisfying vector $\vec a$. \end{proposition}